paulieguk/LDW-Feb22/Content/Instructions-004.md

-### Create a Lab Profile to host the Container image

----

 1. [] From the Admin page select **Create Lab Profile** from the Lab Profile tile
 1. [] From the top right select **+ Create Custom Environment**
 1. [] Complete the Lab Profile as follows: